chembu/angular/aio/content/guide/animations.md

 ### Filter animation example

 Let’s take a look at another animation on the live example page.
-In the upper left-hand corner of the **Advanced** page, enter some text into the “FILTER RESULTS” text box, such as “COOL” or “STYLE”.
+Under the `Filter/Stagger` tab, enter some text into the "Search Heroes” text box, such as “Magnet” or “tornado”.

 The filter works real-time as you type.
-Elements (images) leave the page as the filter gets progressively stricter, when you type each new letter.
-The images successively re-enter the page, as you delete each letter in the filter box.
+Elements leave the page as the filter gets progressively stricter, when you type each new letter.
+The heroes list successively re-enter the page, as you delete each letter in the filter box.

 The HTML template contains a trigger called filterAnimation: